A Complete Guide for When to Stop Breastfeeding Babies & How to Wean

 Although the majority of workplaces in the US are required to have adequate pumping spaces for a working mother, that is not always the case.
 Women have shared with me that they were told to use closets, bathrooms or worse as they returned to the workplace.
 Many women also feel the pressure to minimize their need for taking adequate time for pumping while working.
 For other women, the change in routine and setting feels like a natural transition out of breastfeeding and is welcomed.

 Sometimes babies show sensitivity to certain components in mom’s breast milk.
-The most common, according to Le Leche League, are dairy, eggs, shellfish, peanuts, tree nuts, wheat and soy.
+The most common allergies, according to La Leche League, are dairy, eggs, shellfish, peanuts, tree nuts, wheat and soy.
 In the case of allergies/sensitivity, the mom can try cutting different foods out of her diet to see if it improves her baby’s breastfeeding.

 While there are many tips and ways to try to boost your milk supply, sometimes the body is unable to due to issues such as insufficient glandular tissue and sometimes the stress of having adequate supply compromises a mother’s mental wellness which then in turn reduces supply.